Used to help control certain types of seizures caused by epilepsy. This medicine is an antiepileptic.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, planning to become pregnant, or breastfeeding.
-Tell your doctor if you or your child have kidney disease or receive kidney dialysis.
+- Make sure your doctor knows if you are pregnant or planning to become pregnant.

 - This medicine may cause changes in mood or behavior, clumsiness or unsteadiness, or unusual tiredness or weakness.
-Tell your doctor right away if you or your child start to feel depressed, anxious, angry, irritable, or have thoughts about hurting yourself.
+Tell your doctor right away if you start to feel depressed, anxious, angry, irritable, restless, or have thoughts about suicide.
 Report any unusual thoughts or behavior that trouble you, especially if they are new or getting worse quickly.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.